 Masonry paints are available in many assorted colours, effects and finishes, but the two most common masonry coatings are textured and smooth finishes.
 Both can be quick drying and extremely durable - offering excellent coverage rates and weatherproofing.
 As with all paint applications, surface preparation work is key, and in the case of textured masonry paints, this means clearing and cleaning any loose materials, dirt, grease and grime, to allow for improved paint adhesion and further allowing the breathable coating to allow underlying substrates to dry out, whilst waterproofing it externally at the same time.

 Rust-Oleum Mathys Murfill Quartz is a long lasting, elastic, crack bridging and waterproof paint for exterior walls and facades.
-Features and Benefits Resistance against ageing in normal and industrial environment 100% Waterproof Water vapour permeable Fine quartz structure camouflages unevenness Elastic Protects steel reinforced...
+Resistance against ageing in normal and industrial environment 100% Waterproof Water vapour permeable Fine quartz structure camouflages unevenness Elastic Protects steel reinforced concrete against...

 The Benefits of Textured Masonry Paints